vsTerminus/Mojo-Discord/README.md

 - **Mojo::Discord::User** - Discord User object, stores properties about users
 - **Mojo::Discord::Guild** - Manage all properties related to guilds (Servers)

+Below Mojo::Discord::Guild are smaller modules for various guild items such as channels, emoji, and roles.

 ## Note: This is a spare-time project

-I offer no promises as to code completion, timeline, support, or stability.

-You should consider this module HIGHLY VOLATILE and should not rely on it for production code.
+Best intentions laid bare I have a lot of projects on the go and this one does not always receive the attention it deserves.

+I have not abandoned the project nor do I have any intent to, but when my own needs are met (eg, Goose Bot is working) work on this library often stops.

 You are welcome to submit pull requests if you want to build support parts of the API that I have not covered.
-The API is quite large and there are many aspects of it I have no plans to use and may not ever implement here.
+The API is quite large and there are many aspects of it I have no plans to use and may not ever implement here myself (eg, Voice).

 ## Pre-Requisites